Antiferromagnetic Bloch line driven by spin current as room-temperature analog of a fluxon in a long Josephson junction: Bloch line dynamics

 \subsection{Micro-magnetic simulations}

 In order to verify the obtained analytical prediction (\ref{eq:velocity}), we performed micro-magnetic simulations using MuMax3 solver \cite{vansteenkiste_design_2014} for a system schematically represented in Fig. \ref{img:schema}.
-The AFM film has lateral sizes 0.25$\times$2.78~$\mu$m$^2$ with the thickness of 5~nm.
-The method of modelling \cite{clercq_modelling_2017} was described in details in \cite{ovcharov_spin_2022}.
+The AFM film has lateral sizes 0.25$\times$2.78~$\mu$m$^2$ with a thickness of 5~nm.
+The method of modeling \cite{clercq_modelling_2017} was described in detail in \cite{ovcharov_spin_2022}.
 The selected parameters used for the AFM correspond to the Cr$_2$O$_3$ \cite{foner_high-field_1963, artman_magnetic_1965, li_spin_2020} and given as: $A=5.8$~pJ/m, $H_{ex}=438$~T ($\omega_{ex}/2\pi=12.6$~THz), $M_s = 5.6 \cdot 10^5$~A/m, the easy axis anisotropy constant along the $z$-axis $K = 40$~kJ/m$^3$ ($\omega_{0}/2\pi=160$~GHz), the value of the weak secondary AFM anisotropy along the $x$-axis $K_{b} = 4$~kJ/m$^3$ ($\omega_{b}/2\pi=50$~GHz).
-All STT sources utilize the spin-Hall effect in Pt with $\theta_{SH}=0.1$ and are configured to inject spin current polarized along with the easy axis of the AFM.
+All ST sources utilize the spin-Hall effect in Pt with $\theta_{SH}=0.1$ and are configured to inject spin current polarized along with the easy axis of the AFM.

 The AFM layer is initialized by a centrally-located pre-relaxed DW with a set width of $\Delta=12$~nm.
-At the initial moment, a short current pulse with an amplitude exceeding the threshold is applied to the edge-localized STT-init source.
+At the initial moment, a short current pulse with an amplitude exceeding the threshold is applied to the edge-localized ST-init source.
 The twisted DW then relaxes to its ground state, setting a Bloch line with $\Lambda=38$~nm.
 The pulse parameters for BL creation are determined by the need for phase rotation by $\pi$, e.g., for the case $\alpha=5\cdot10^{-3}$, we applied current $j=7\cdot10^{11}$~A/m$^2$ for the time interval $\Delta t = 12$~ps.
 The length of the initialization contact $L_{i}$ defines the initial position of the BL and should be longer than its characteristic width $L_{i} \gg \Lambda_0$.

-After BL initialization, a bias current is applied to the STT-propulsion source leading to the movement of the BL.
+After BL initialization, a bias current is applied to the ST-propulsion source leading to the movement of the BL.
 The dependencies of the established BL velocity on the applied current density for different dissipation rates are shown in Fig. \ref{img:blvelocity}.
 The obtained analytical dependence (\ref{eq:velocity}), shown in Fig. \ref{img:blvelocity} by dashed lines, describes the BL motion at low currents well but differs notably at the currents approaching critical value $j_{c} = \tau_{c}/\sigma = 3\cdot10^{11}$~A/m$^2$.